bishtanuj/Machine_Learning_Algorithms/Fuzzy Logic/README.md

 - Interpretability challenges.

 > _Fuzzy Logic provides a powerful way to handle uncertainity and vagueness, making it a valuable tool in various real-world scenarios._

+### Example
+_Let's dive into an example of how fuzzy logic can be applied.
+Imagine we're designing a simple temperature control system for an air conditioner._